Jo Bun'en

 Female Nihon Ki-in professional 2-dan

 After her experiences in the Children's Meijin (finalist in 2016) and as an insei, Jo qualified as a professional in 2021.
-She had to take the qualification exam three times before passing.
-As of 2022-01-03, she's played fifteen games, seven of them wins.
+She had to take the qualification exam three times before passing. [ext] As of 2024-06-02, she's played 40 games, 17 of them wins.
+The highest rated player she has defeated is Chang Rueijie, and the highest rated woman is Mukai Chiaki.
+She also beat Ishigure Ikuro 9p when he was 80.

-She is the daughter of Kin En, another female Nihon Ki-in professional (4-dan).
-Kin was born in China, was a student of Qiu Bairui and was once the Women's Amateur Honinbo?.
+Jo is the daughter of Kin En, another female Nihon Ki-in professional (4-dan).
+Kin was born in Shanghai, China, was a student of Qiu Bairui and was once the Women's Amateur Honinbo?.
 Jo's teacher is Mitsunaga Junzo.

 Go career